dattpatel123/file-organizer/README.md

     python main.py OR python3 main.py
 ```

-- Now, simply goto 127.0.0.1 and follow instructions to get files organized
+- Now, simply goto http://127.0.0.1:5000 and follow instructions to get files organized

+- Once you upload files, it will organize them and generate a zip to download which will contain categorized folders, inside which are your files

 ## Features